-Today, audio technologies such as Fraunhofer Cingo® for immersive audio on mobile devices, Fraunhofer Symphoria® for automotive 3D audio, AAC-ELD and EVS for telephone calls with CD-like audio quality, xHE-AAC for streaming and digital radio, and the MPEG-H TV Audio System, that allows television viewers to adjust dialogue volume to suit their personal preferences, are among the division’s most compelling new developments.
+Today, audio technologies such as Fraunhofer Cingo® for immersive audio on mobile devices, Fraunhofer Symphoria® for automotive 3D audio, AAC-ELD and EVS for telephone calls with CD-like audio quality, xHE-AAC for streaming and digital radio, and MPEG-H Audio, that allows television viewers to adjust dialogue volume to suit their personal preferences, are among the division’s most compelling new developments.

 In the field of moving picture technologies, latest achievements include easyDCP for the creation and playback of digital cinema packages and master formats, as well as Realception®, a tool for light-field data processing.
 In addition, Fraunhofer is developing new image coding systems based on JPEG2000 and JPEG XS.

 Fraunhofer IIS is home to the organization’s Audio and Media Technologies division that has been working in audio and image coding and signal processing for more than 25 years.